Lauszus/LaunchPadFlightController/README.md

 Some video demonstrations of the flight controller can be seen at my [YouTube channel](https://www.youtube.com/user/kslauszus).

+# GUI

+A simple GUI can be found inside the [GUI](GUI) directory.
+It can be used to visualize the orientation of the flight controller.

 # Features

 * Store PID values, calibration values etc. in EEPROM